kostajh/taskwarrior-time-tracking-hook/readme.rst

 Tracked time is stored in a task duration attribute named ``totalactivetime`` holding the total number of seconds that the task was active.

+By default, this plugin allows you to have one task active at a time.
+You can change this by setting `max_active_tasks` in `taskrc` to a value greater than 1.